Penglai-Enclave/Penglai-doc/source/Penglai-manual/User-Manual-TVM.md

 unsigned long acquire_enclave(char* name)
 ```

 + Description: Acquire the server enclave handler with the given enclave name.
-The enclave handler can be used for enclave-enclave communication.
+The enclave handler can be used in enclave call.
 + Parameter:
   + name: The enclave name.
 + Return value: Enclave handler.